mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 and start MaxScale.

-As the creation of the initial user can be made only after the monitor for the listener's service has marked one server as master, whether the creation succeeded or not must be checked from MaxScale' log file:
+As the creation of the initial user can be made only after the monitor for the listener's service has marked one server as primary, whether the creation succeeded or not must be checked from MaxScale' log file:
 ```